 Ottoman beds and size

 Ottomans don’t take up quite as much room as divan beds do – and you don’t have to open the drawers outwards, which means you don’t have to consider this when choosing a bed – but you still have to make sure you have enough bedroom space.
-Most ottoman beds come in standard sizes, so it should be easy enough to measure up your bedroom’s size and choose the right ottoman bed for you.
+Most ottoman beds come in standard sizes, so measuring your bedroom’s size and choosing the right one should be easy.

 Here is a guide to our ottoman bed sizes to help you: